worldbank/MANAGE-WB/README.md

 #### Exploit results

 You can see and compare your simulation results by selecting the **Exploit results** button.
-More information is given in *MANAGE-WB Model Documentation*.
+More information is given in *MANAGE-WB Model Documentation* by Beyene, Britz, Christensen, Dudu, and Galindev (2025).

 ## Contact